FarhanIqbal2003/balloonshop-microservices/docs/migration/phase-2-api-facade.md

 | Image               | ProductDto.ImageUrl | Renamed for clarity |
 | PromoFront          | ProductDto.IsFeatured | Converted from bit to bool |
 | PromoDept           | ProductDto.IsDepartmentFeatured | Converted from bit to bool |

+---

+## ✅ Phase 2 Summary
+- All CRUD endpoints for Products, Categories, and Departments are implemented and tested.
+- Database schema upgraded with CategoryId, Category, and Department tables.
+- Verified via Swagger on local runtime.
+- Ready for Dockerization and API exposure (Phase 3).